belenarbizu/electricity_forecasting/README.md

 2. Select an hour
 3. Request a prediction

-The form sends the input to the API using a POST request and displays the predicted price.
+The form sends the input to the API using a POST request and displays the predicted consumption.

 The goal of the interface is to provide a **simple demonstration of the model in production**.